 Employers want to make sure that you’re ready for the job role.
 Gaps only become an issue if you aren’t able to explain them cohesively.
 So, say it as it is and don’t be apologetic.
 You can check out this post by ‘The Muse’ on the significant questions asked during job interviews.

-Whether you’ve been detached from work for a few months or a couple of years, re-entering the professional sphere can undoubtedly be tiresome.
+Whether you’ve been detached from work for a few months or a couple of years, joining the workforce again can undoubtedly be tiresome.
 However, the essential thing is that you remain confident about your abilities.
 Without confidence, you will end up undermining what you can offer an employer.

 Take note of the strengths and skills you possess on a piece of paper.
 Mention those elements during your job search, to help you get noticed.
 If you’re unsure, ask your family and acquaintance to share their feedback on where your strengths lie.
 They may offer suggestions you hadn’t thought about before.

-So, it’s commendable if you have decided to re-enter the professional field.
+So, it’s commendable if you have decided to join the workforce again.
 But, getting back to work after hiatus has multiple aspects to take into account.
 You may be still apprehensive about your efficiency as a professional.
 But following these tips can put all these apprehensions to rest.